luanpersini/vidly-server-node-ts/README.md

 So far, the only new challange was about the validation using {obj, schemas}, like joi and yup.

 **Status**: unfinished.
-This project was interrupted because it imposed few challanges.
+This project was interrupted.
 Instead, gonna work on NestJS framework - https://github.com/luanpersini/vidly-server-nestjs-ts

 **Archievements:**